MicrosoftDocs/cpp-docs/docs/ide/adding-a-method-visual-cpp.md

 ## Add method wizard dialog box

-Add a method to an interface using the following dialog box.
+Add a method to an interface by using the add method wizard dialog box:

 :::image type="content" source="../ide/media/add-method-wizard.png" alt-text="Screenshot of Add method wizard with the method name field set to aMethod and the return type set to HRESULT.
 There are two two parameters in the Parameters section, defined as int x, and bool clip":::